 - to evaluate whether the quality work in the HEI meets the European quality assurance standards,

-- to assess whether the quality system produces relevant information for the continuous development of operations and whether it results in effective development activities,
+- to assess whether the quality system produces relevant information for the implementation of the strategy and the continuous development of the HEI’s activities, and whether it results in effective enhancement activities,

 - to encourage internationalisation, experimenting and a creative atmosphere at HEIs, and

-A central premise in the planning of the audit model has been the Standards and Guidelines for Quality Assurance in European Higher Education Area (ESG), which emphasises the student-centred approach, as well as learning and research as the basis for planning, implementing and developing education.
+A central premise in the planning of the audit framework has been the Standards and Guidelines for Quality Assurance in European Higher Education Area (ESG), which emphasises competence-based, student-centred and research-based approach in education.
 In the student-centred approach, students are encouraged to take an active role in the learning process.

-Another central premise has been the autonomy of HEIs to develop their quality systems according to their own needs and goals.
-The autonomy and strategic development of HEIs is supported in the audit model by offering HEIs the possibility to select one of the areas of evaluation as well as a benchlearning target.
+Another central premise in the audits continues to be the autonomy of HEIs to develop their quality systems according to their own needs and goals.
+The autonomy and strategic development of HEIs is supported in the audit by offering HEIs the possibility to select one of the areas of evaluation as well as a benchlearning target.

-The audit model emphasises the impact of operations as part of the educational task.
-Likewise, the impact of research and artistic activities is seen as part of the HEI’s tasks.
-The impact may manifest as education and culture, well-being, research which generates new knowledge, active participation in regional development work, or competitivity in reforming the society.
+The audit framework emphasises the impact of the HEI’s activities as part of the education, research and artistic activities.
+The impact can be manifested in education and culture, well-being, research which generates new knowledge, or as active participation in regional development, reform in society or solving global challenges.

-Benchlearning is utilised in the audit.
-According to the principles of enhancement-led evaluation, the purpose of benchlearning is to learn from the good practices of another organisation.
-The HEI selects a target and a partner for benchlearning.
+Benchlearning is used as a method in the audit.
+The purpose of benchlearning is to receive feedback on the own organisation’s activities and to learn from the good practices of another organisation.

-The audit process is updated by introducing a digital platform, which functions as a template for the self-evaluation and the audit report.
+The audit process has been updated by introducing a digital audit platform, which functions as a template for the self-evaluation and the audit report.
 The digital platform makes the audit more transparent, interactive and the results easier to use.
 This promotes participatory and open quality culture.